ga4gh/refget/docs/sequences/README.md

 ## Protocol essentials

 All API invocations are made to a configurable HTTP(S) endpoint, receive URL-encoded query string parameters and HTTP headers, and return text or other allowed formatting as requested by the user.
-Successful requests result with HTTP status code 200 and have the appropriate text encoding in the response body as defined for each endpoint.
+Successful requests result in HTTP status code 200 and have the appropriate text encoding in the response body as defined for each endpoint.
 The server may provide responses with chunked transfer encoding.
 The client and server may mutually negotiate HTTP/2 upgrade using the standard mechanism.

 The response for sequence retrieval has a character set of US-ASCII and consists solely of the requested sequence or sub-sequence with no line breaks.
 Other formatting of the response sequence may be allowed by the server, subject to standard negotiation with the client via the Accept header.